(tre PROST in il)

-Inhalation: There are no dosage adjustments provided in manufacturer’s labeling.
+Inhalation: There are no dosage adjustments provided in the manufacturer’s labeling.
 However, hepatic impairment increases systemic exposure to treprostinil.
 Use with caution and titrate slowly.

 Mild to moderate impairment: Initial: 0.625 ng/kg/minute (ideal body weight).
 Use with caution and titrate slowly.

-Severe impairment: There are no dosage adjustments provided in manufacturer’s labeling (has not been studied).
+Severe impairment: There are no dosage adjustments provided in the manufacturer’s labeling (has not been studied).
 Use with caution and titrate slowly.

 Mild impairment (Child-Pugh class A): Initial: 0.125 mg every 12 hours; increase in increments of 0.125 mg every 12 hours every 3 to 4 days.

 Severe impairment (Child-Pugh class C): Use is contraindicated by the manufacturer.

 Injection solution: For SubQ infusion, product should not be diluted prior to use.
 For IV infusion, dilute in SWFI, NS, Remodulin sterile diluent, or Flolan sterile diluent to a final volume of either 50 mL or 100 mL (dependent on system reservoir and calculated dose).

 Avoid treatment interruptions or rapid large dosage reductions with use of inhalation, IV, or SubQ formulations.
 Immediate access to medication, a back-up inhalation device, or pump and infusion sets is essential to prevent treatment interruptions.